Natural-Intelligence/superseed/packages/superseed/README.md

 # superseed

 Smart seeder for NodeJS.
 This seeder is mock generator and data source agnostic.
-So you can plug and play with different mock generators and data sources.
+So you can plug and play different mock generators and data sources.

 ### Audience
-This package is for NodeJs users that require a simple but flexible Seeder package.
+This package is for NodeJS users that require a simple but flexible Seeder package.
 This seeder was started because of the need for a flexible seeder while writing End to End and Integration tests.

 ### Features

 - Define custom mock per entity.
-Existing mock generators include (@superseed/mocker-data-generator)[https://www.npmjs.com/package/@superseed/mocker-data-generator] and (@superseed/mongoose)[https://www.npmjs.com/package/@superseed/mongoose]
+Existing mock generators include [@superseed/mocker-data-generator](https://www.npmjs.com/package/@superseed/mocker-data-generator) and [@superseed/mongoose](https://www.npmjs.com/package/@superseed/mongoose).
 - Define custom data sources to feed you project need.
-Existing data source packages include [@superseed/mongodb](https://www.npmjs.com/package/@superseed/mongodb) and  [@superseed/restapi](https://www.npmjs.com/package/@superseed/restapi)
+Existing data source packages include [@superseed/mongodb](https://www.npmjs.com/package/@superseed/mongodb) and [@superseed/restapi](https://www.npmjs.com/package/@superseed/restapi).

-- User data of related entities when generating seeds.
+- Use data of related entities when generating seeds.
+- Added API for Removing seeds after tests completion.

 # Install